Archive

 For Mama

-I’ve been keeping this one under wraps for months!
-This video is the result of an awesomely creative idea hatched by bride Casey Wilson as a surprise gift for her mom.
-Casey contacted me last winter after seeing Bri and Alex’s documentary wedding video, and my Surviving Siblings personal documentary project.
+This video is the result of a creative idea hatched by bride Casey Wilson as a surprise gift for her mom.
+Casey contacted me last winter after seeing my Surviving Siblings personal documentary project.
 She hired me to do a documentary wedding video and asked if I’d be willing to also do a short family documentary video about her relationship with her mom, a stage-four breast cancer survivor who also happens to be her best friend.
 The deal was we’d keep it a secret for months and then Casey would give the final video to her mom the day before her wedding.
-We had to be pretty crafty about the whole thing, sneaking away home videos and convincing Casey’s parents that the early shoots I did were all part of her wedding video (lies! lies! lies!), but I think we’d both agree it was worth it.
+We had to be pretty crafty about the whole thing, sneaking away home videos and convincing Casey’s parents that the early shoots I did were all part of her wedding video, but I think we’d both agree it was worth it.

 I don’t think I can ever thank Casey enough for trusting me with this story, and for giving me such creative freedom to capture the beautiful relationship she has with her mom.